Manishatds/Tailori-Plugin/README.md

   Provides Summary of your customised product and its details.

 * [Save and load favourite look](#)
-  Allow user to Save and custom product look.
+  Allows user to Save and custom product look.

   [View online Demo](https://sagar-tds.github.io/Tailori-Plugin)